bhavana908/bhavana908/README.md

 ---

-## 🎯 2026 Goals
+##  2026 Goals

-- 🏗 Build strong DSA problem-solving skills
+- Build strong DSA problem-solving skills
-- 💡 Develop meaningful AI-based projects
+-  Develop meaningful AI-based projects
-- 🏆 Participate in national-level hackathons
+-  Participate in national-level hackathons
-- 🌍 Contribute to open-source
+-  Contribute to open-source
-- 💼 Secure competitive internships
+-  Secure competitive internships

 ---

-## 📊 GitHub Stats

 ---

-## 🌸 A Little More About Me
+##  A Little More About Me

 - Calm on the outside, competitive on the inside.
 - Consistency > motivation.